oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **11. Provide database name.**

-   If the target database is Exadata Cloud Service or Exadata Cloud at Customer, then the database &lt;DB_NAME&gt; should be the same as the source database &lt;DB_NAME&gt;.
+   If the target database is Exadata Cloud Service or Exadata Cloud at Customer, then the database DB\_NAME should be the same as the source database DB\_NAME.

-   If the target database is Oracle Cloud Infrastructure, then the database &lt;DB_NAME&gt; can be the same as or different from the source database &lt;DB_NAME&gt;.
+   If the target database is Oracle Cloud Infrastructure, then the database DB\_NAME can be the same as or different from the source database DB\_NAME.

-   Our target database is "Oracle Base Database VM" and we can specify a same or different name for DB_NAME.
+   Our target database is "Oracle Base Database VM" and we can specify a same or different name for DB\_NAME.

-   We will keep the same &lt;DB_NAME&gt; as source database for this lab.
+   We will keep the same DB\_NAME as source database for this lab.

    Provide "Database name" as "ORCL" and "Database unique name suffix" as "T"